 Gavin, H (2001) The Third Person Effect and Perceptual Elements of Television London: Hallmark Channel (Unpublished)

-- I am on the editorial board of the Journal of Criminal Psychology
+- Editorial board member Journal of Criminal Psychology

-- I have given several invited presentations as keynote speaker at local and international conferences and lecture series, and am regularly asked to comment on events such as murders by local, national and international media.
+- Several invited presentations as keynote speaker at local and international conferences and lecture series

 Research Degree Supervision